-GUIDELINE QUE STIONS HOW HAS THE COMPANY COMPLIED?
+GUIDELINE QUE QUESTIONS HOW HAS THE COMPANY COMPLIED?
 General (a) Has the Company complied with all the principles and guidelines of the Code?
-If not, please state the specific deviations and the alternative corporate governance practices adopted by the Company in lieu of the recommendations in the Code. (a) Fraser and Neave, Limited ("F&N" or the "Company") has complied in all material respects with the principles and guidelines set out in the Code. (b) In what respect do these alternative corporate governance practices achieve the objectives of the principles and conform to the guidelines in the Code? (b) Please see above.
-Board Responsibility Guideline 1.5 are the types of material transactions which re approval from the Board? whice author The to appear to be on as a capit matter Boar trans Company has a Manual of Authority ("MOA") h defines the procedures and levels of orisation required for specified transactions.
-MOA authorises the Board Executive Committee prove certain transactions up to specified limits, and which the approval of the Board needs to obtained.
-Under the MOA, certain matters such approval of credit facilities, approval of annual and budget and annual operating budget are ters specifically reserved for the approval of the d.
-Board approval is also required for material sactions, such as major acquisitions, divestments, ing and investment proposals.
+If not, please state the specific deviations and the alternative corporate governance practices adopted by the Company in lieu of the recommendations in the Code. (a) Fraser and Neave, Limited (" F&amp;N " or the " Company ") has complied in all material respects with the principles and guidelines set out in the Code. (b) In what respect do these alternative corporate governance practices achieve the objectives of the principles and conform to the guidelines in the Code? (b) Please see above.
+Board Responsibility Guideline 1.5 t are the types of material transactions which ire approval from the Board? whice auth The to ap beyce obta the a capir matt Boar trans Company has a Manual of Authority (" MOA ") ch defines the procedures and levels of orisation required for specified transactions.
+MOA authorises the Board Executive Committee oprove certain transactions up to specified limits, ond which the approval of the Board needs to be ined.
+Under the MOA, certain matters such as approval of credit facilities, the approval of annual tal budget and the annual operating budget are ters specifically reserved for the approval of the rd.
+Board approval is also required for material sactions, such as major acquisitions, divestments, ling and investment proposals.
 Members of the Board Guideline 2.6 (a) What is the Board's policy with regard to diversity in identifying director nominees? (a) The Board proactively seeks to maintain an appropriate balance of expertise, skills and attributes among Directors.
 This is reflected in the diversity of backgrounds and competencies of its Directors. (b) Please state whether the current composition of the Board provides diversity on each of the following - skills, experience, gender and knowledge of the Company, and elaborate with numerical data where appropriate. (b) The current competencies of the Board range from banking, finance and accounting to relevant industry knowledge including entrepreneurial and management experience and familiarity with regulatory requirements and risk management.
-The profiles of the directors can be found on pages 12 to 21 of this Annual Report ("this Report"). (c) What steps has the Board taken to achieve the balance and diversity necessary to maximize its effectiveness? (c) The Board has delegated the Nominating Committee (the "NC") to annually review the size and composition of the Board with a view to maintaining an appropriate balance of expertise, skills and attributes taking into account the needs of F&N and its subsidiaries (the "Group").
+The profiles of the directors can be found on pages 14 to 23 of this Annual Report. (c) What steps has the Board taken to achieve the balance and diversity necessary to maximize its effectiveness? (c) The Board has delegated the Nominating Committee (the " NC ") to annually review the size and composition of the Board with a view to maintaining an appropriate balance of expertise, skills and attributes taking into account the needs of F&N and its subsidiaries (the " Group ").
 Please also refer to Guideline 4.6 below on the process for Board succession planning.